cjdbarlow/Part-One/pain.md

 Power and Kam
 Chambers
 6. Halaszynski T. [Influences of the Aging Process on Acute Perioperative Pain Management in Elderly and Cognitively Impaired Patients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3684333/).
 The Ochsner Journal.
 2013;13(2):228-247.
+Merskey & Bogduk.
+Classification of Chronic Pain.
+1994 Melzack R, Wall PD.
+Pain mechanisms: A new theory Gibson S. Pathophysiology of Pain.